oscailte-mc/discipline/spec/proposal.md

 ## 4. Planned Features
 - Command-focused

-Minecraft 'Graphical User Interfaces' are gimmicky, clunky and slow to use, it is best if such a featureset is not included in the core plugin, but if a third party wishes to create a GUI on top of the project's API they will be supported, and we would be happy to promote such a project.
+Minecraft 'Graphical User Interfaces' are gimmicky, clunky, and slow to use, it is best if such a feature set is not included in the core plugin, but if a third party wishes to create a GUI on top of the project's API they will be supported, and we would be happy to promote such a project.

-- Easy to switch to.
+- Easy to switch to

 We want the onboarding process for new server owners, and those with existing punishment setups to be as simple as possible through detailed documentation, and support from the community on discord and via the discussion board on GitHub.
-We will also be providing the ability to import punishments from community used existing projects, such as LiteBans and LibertyBans, as well as those which were inflicted using the first-party implementation of punishments.
+We will also be providing the ability to import punishments from community-used existing projects, such as LiteBans and LibertyBans, as well as those which were inflicted using the first-party implementation of punishments.

-- Support for punising offline players
+- Support for punishing offline players

-There's nothing more frustrating than not being able to inflict your wrath on a player which has just logged off, or not being able to deal with appeals and complaints while said player is offline, as such all of this will be doable offline.
+There's nothing more frustrating than not being able to inflict your wrath on a player who has just logged off, or not being able to deal with appeals and complaints while the player is offline, as such all of this will be possible with the player offline.

 - Fully localizable

-Every string sent in-game will be modifable in such a way that makes it easy to translate, potentially through the use of online utilities such as crowdin to source contributions.
+Every string sent in-game will be modifiable in such a way that makes it easy to translate, potentially through the use of online utilities such as Crowdin to source contributions.

 - Highly Customizable